Captalys/Flock/docs/starting.rst

 In the setup process, the attribute `name` should be the same value as the `variable name` inside the :func:`myFunction` that will be processed.
-As you noticed, the setup process can be a little boring, so we have a :py:class:`~flock.database.setup.BaseDatabaseSetup` to be extended and you can hide all this portion inside your code.
+As you noticed, the setup process can be a little boring, so we have a :py:class:`~flockmp.database.setup.BaseDatabaseSetup` to be extended and you can hide all this portion inside your code.